emnify/product-docs/docs/how-tos/sso/microsoft-active-directory.md

 ---
-description: Setup SSO with Microsoft Active Directory
+description: Setup SSO for your emnify account with Microsoft Active Directory
+slug: /sso-microsoft-active-directory
 ---

 # Setup SSO with Microsoft Active Directory